 Putting all of your focus on helping to heal people while tending to all that goes into running a business can be complicated.
-That's why you might be looking for ways to streamline your physical therapist practice bookkeeping strategy.
-For many, a physical therapist practice tax planning strategy that emphasizes reducing tax liability may be the best choice.
-Also, many physical therapists practice accounting techniques that may help practice thrive and grow.
-Let's explore what bringing all of the elements of accounting together using an integrated strategy and software platform.
+That’s why you might be looking for ways to streamline your physical therapist practice accounting strategy.
+Many physical therapists practice accounting techniques that may help practice thrive and grow.
+Let’s explore what bringing all of the elements of accounting together using an integrated strategy and software platform.

 Some Key Aspects of Physical Therapist Practice Accounting

 It’s highly recommended that you sit down with a physical therapist practice CPA to get a new strategy going if you’re noticing lapses and gaps in your current plan.
 Recent tax changes mean that you may need to be coached up on medical tax laws.
 It may be necessary to reassess where you can take advantage of deductions related to everything from marketing to medical equipment.